leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ```output error
 {{#example_out Examples/DependentTypes/DB.lean RowBEqRecursion}}
 ```
-The problem is that the pattern `col :: cols` does not refine the type of the rows.
+The problem is that the pattern `col :: cols` does not sufficiently refine the type of the rows.
 This is because Lean cannot yet tell whether the singleton pattern `[col]` or the `col1 :: col2 :: cols` pattern in the definition of `Row` was matched, so the call to `Row` does not compute down to a pair type.
 The solution is to mirror the structure of `Row` in the definition of `Row.bEq`:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean RowBEq}}
 ```

-Functions that occur in types cannot be considered only with respect to their input/output behavior.
+Unlike in other contexts, functions that occur in types cannot be considered only in terms of their input/output behavior.
 Programs that use these types will find themselves forced to mirror the algorithm used in the type-level function so that their structure matches the pattern-matching and recursive behavior of the type.
 A big part of the skill of programming with dependent types is the selection of appropriate type-level functions with the right computational behavior.